keystonejs/keystone/docs/content/docs/config/hooks.md

 For each hook, the fields hooks are applied to **all fields first** in parallel, followed by the list hooks.

-All hook functions are async and, with the exception of `resolveInput`, do not return a value.
+Hook functions support `async` and, with the exception of `resolveInput`, do not need a return value.

 When operating on multiple values the hooks are called individually for each item being updated, created or deleted.